The global market for sweet almond oil would touch US $160 million by 2025, according to a report (1). What is causing this increasing demand?

 There is limited evidence on the dosage of almond oil, especially when using it for medical reasons.
 Though some sources suggest 1 to 2 teaspoons of almond oil per dose, the data is unreliable.
 Hence, consult your doctor.

-Or if you have the time, you can prepare almond oil in the cozy comfort of your home.
+You can also prepare almond oil in the cozy comfort of your home.

 How To Make Almond Oil At Home